giacomomarchioro/pyIIIFpres/README.md

 ```

 ## Reading the manifest (experimental)
-A json file compaltin with presentation API3 can be read as follow:
+A json file compliant with presentation API3 can be read as follow:
 ```python
 from IIIFpres.utilites import read_API3_json
 mymanifest = read_API3_json('manifest.json')